 Of course, these days such techniques would only harm website rankings due to Google’s efficiency with updating algorithms and extensive regulations in their search engines.

 A Level Playing Field (2003 – 2005)

-In the wake of such unethical SEO practices, Google took it upon itself to level the playing field for everyone so that more information could be seen and acknowledged.
-Thus began the era of Google penalizing websites that used black hat techniques.
-Along with that search engines also began providing a more personalized experience to its users.
+In the wake of such unethical SEO practices in a brief history of SEO, Google took it upon itself to level the playing field for everyone so that more information could be seen and acknowledged.
+Thus began the era of Google penalising websites that used black hat techniques.
+Along with that search engines also began providing a more personalised experience to its users.

 This personalization included maps, store hours, locations, contact information, etc. These properties all together were called Local SEO and immensely improved how the information presented was useful.